Search

 3. Physics, Clinical measurement, Anaesthetic environment and equipment.

-THE GLAXOSMITHKLINE MEDAL was endowed in 2006 and is awarded to candidates who achieve excellence in the Physiology section of the Part I of the Fellowship examination of the College of Anaesthetists of South Africa.
+THE GLAXOSMITHKLINE MEDAL was endowed in 2006.
+It was awarded to candidates who achieve excellence in the Physiology section of Part I of the College of Anaesthetists of South Africa Fellowship examination.
+As of 2024, this medal will be awarded to candidates with the second-highest mark in the second-semester examination.

 Part II